-You can’t spot reduce fat in your body.
-But you can tone and strengthen the muscles underneath, which will give your waist a more defined shape.
-And that’s what this article is all about: how to get a smaller waist by burning belly fat and toning abs.
-There are two ways to do this: burn off excess calories with exercise and eat better foods for healthier living.
+You can’t spot reduce fat in your body, but you can tone and strengthen the muscles underneath, which will give your waist a more defined shape.
+That’s what this article is all about: how to get a smaller waist by burning belly fat and toning abs.
+There are two ways you can do this: burn off excess calories with exercise and eat better foods for healthier living.

-We’ll talk first about what it takes to burn those calories off, then we’ll cover different types of exercises for toning up those abdominal muscles.
-After that, we’ll talk about eating habits for better health and finally some tips on meal planning so you could know what good choices look like in an everyday diet plan.
+First we’ll discuss what it takes to burn those calories off, then we’ll cover different types of exercises for toning up your abdominal muscles.
+Then we’ll talk about eating habits for better health and finally provide some meal planning tips so you know what good choices look like in an everyday diet plan.

 - Consume nutrient-dense, low-calorie foods such as whole grains, lean proteins, fruits, and vegetables.

-- Minimize processed foods, added sugars, and unhealthy fats.
+- Minimize your intake of processed foods, added sugars, and unhealthy fats.

 - Incorporate core-strengthening exercises.